Ministry-of-Plugins/demo-reset-pro/readme.txt

 *   Yes, they are created with a unique randomly generated 15-character token, making them highly secure.
 Once created, a Reset Runner should always be kept confidential.

+#### Do caching plugins prevent URL-based Reset Runners and the Countdown Timer from working?

+*   Caching plugins prevent the proper execution of URL-based Reset Runners and the Countdown Timer, so you must turn off caching on your demo website or disable the caching plugin.
+Also, be aware of server-level caching mechanisms; if they prevent Reset Runners from executing, please disable them.
+Based on our current testing, CDN caching (Cloudflare caching) does not block Reset Runners unless restricted by CDN firewalls.

 == License ==

 License: The Demo Reset Pro license is comprised of two parts: